sharifteam/sharifbot/README.md

 # PREVENTING C9 HIBERNATION
-This step is optional, but it will help you to prevent to C9 hibernate your bot due to inactivity.
+This step is optional, but it will help you to prevent to C9 hibernate your bot due to inactivity. in a group with the bot, type

-Open plugins folder in TeleSeed folder, and create a new file called isup.lua.
-Copy-Paste the code of this website: lua
-Then, in data folder, open config.lua and, in this list, add: “isup.lua”, and a comma next to the latest plugin.config lua bot
-Now, restart the bot, and, ina group with the bot, type !isup cron (your bot website).
+!isup cron (your bot website).
 Now, bot will check every 5 minutes if it’s up.